jhlee-003/DY_fakePhoton_run3/README.md

 # Go to a specific directory of a year
 cd 2022

-# Setup proxy if you haven't (script requires proxy credential file)
+# Setup proxy (script requires proxy credential file / you can copy this file to other year's directory as long as it's valid)
 voms-proxy-init --voms cms --out $(pwd)/voms_proxy.txt -valid 172:0

-# Check if you have write permission
+# Check if you have write permission (only if you want to transfer the output to storage site)
-crab checkwrite --site=T2_KR_KISTI #Your current server
+crab checkwrite --site=T2_KR_KISTI #Your storage site

 # Submit crab task
 crab submit -c config/*crabConfig.py